 Next up is the Netflix exclusive series Dragons: Race to the Edge.
 There are three seasons out for this one thus far.
-Netflix has yet to confirm a fourth season of Dragons: Race to the Edge, and no official release date has been announced for season four, but since they left us with a cliffhanger I have to assume that the next season is already in the works (pretty please?).
+Netflix has yet to confirm the fourth season of Dragons: Race to the Edge and no official release date has been announced for season four, but since they left us with a cliffhanger I have to assume that the next season is already in the works (pretty please?).

 Last is the second movie, How to Train Your Dragon 2.
 Yes, parts of the Dragons television series have premiered after this film came out.
 However I guarantee, the second film takes place after the television series.
-(Without dipping too far into spoilers — there is a character who dies in the second film, who is still around in the most recent of the Dreamworks Dragons spin off shows.)
+(Without dipping too far into spoilers — there is a character who dies in the second film, who is still around in the most recent of the Dreamworks Dragons spin-off shows.)